-Holotropic breathing is probably the most popular style but is practiced for longer than my method and at a much faster pace.
+Holotropic breathing is practiced for longer than my method and at a much faster pace.
 Generally, there is a longer period of integration afterward which might include talking and drawing.
-While this is beautiful, most people don't have time to practice this on an on-going basis and so I prefer the 1hour+ of my method.
+While this is beautiful, most people I work with don't have time to practice this on a regular basis.

-As the name might suggest, this is breathwork that involves drumming, tribal music, bodywork, art and other indigenous themes which do not feel authentic to me but is a style many prefer.
+As the name might suggest, this is breathwork that involves drumming, tribal music, bodywork, art, and other indigenous themes.

 Wim Hof Method:

-Wim Hof, the Dutch extreme athlete, is a master in breathwork and certainly has helped to bring science and spirituality together in a brilliant way, while making breathwork manly and exciting!
-He has overcome personal tragedy and physical constraints while preaching that anyone can do what he does with the right training.
-His breathing method is different from all the ones above and the one I teach because it incorporates breath holds and generally 3 sets of thirty breaths rather than the circular, continuous breath that I work with.
+Wim Hof, the Dutch extreme athlete, is a master in breathwork and has helped to bring science and spirituality together in a brilliant way!
+He has overcome personal tragedy and physical constraints while espousing that anyone can do what he does with the right training.
+His particular breathing method generally incorporates breath holds and sets of thirty breaths rather than the circular, continuous breath that I work with.